johnrcd/rovi-blog/_posts/2024-02-18-ascension.md

 I liked to summerize the concept as "a living being falling into the world of souls."
 It sounded pretty cool in my head, although I just realized that just sounds like the premise of the film Coco.

 Whoops.

-### spectre

-Generally, whenever game concepts grow large enough to start having a story, I typically pair the main character with a sidekick that helps them throughout their journey.
-I like having characters that players rely and care about, and having a buddy to help you out throughout whatever journey you're going through is a pretty easy way of doing that.

-In Ascension, that character was Spectre.

-When you first see Spectre, you'd probably think he's a relatively intimidating individual.
-He stands several times taller than Biscuit, floats above the ground, and is fully cloaked, hiding his appearance.

-In other words -- he looks like the grim reaper.

-The plan was to have him be a wandering traveller that would make increasinly common appearances.
-The player would be able to see him from a distance in the start of the game, and talk to him for the first time before the first boss, where Spectre would give you a warning, along with a tip to aid you.

-As the game progresses, you'd get the oppertunity to talk with Spectre.
-He's most commonly found at campfires he's set up, where he'll talk to you for a bit, or react to anything you have on you.
-This is also when you'd discover that Spectre is actually a skeleton.

 ### character component system